Characterizing CO Emitters in the SSA22-AzTEC26 Field: Sample and data analysis

 \subsubsection{ALMA data}

 SSA22-AzTEC26 is a bright SMG first discovered by the AzTEC/ASTE 1.1 mm extragalactic survey in the SSA22 field \citep{2009Natur.459...61T,2014MNRAS.440.3462U}.
-The ALMA band 3 spectral scan observations (Project ID: 2019.1.01102.S, PI: Umehata) are conducted from 20 Mar 2020 to 03 Apr 2020, towards the sky position of SSA22-AzTEC26 (RA 22:17:13.34, Dec 00:26:51.66).
-The observations had a maximum baseline of 313.7 m and continuously cover the sky frequency range from 84.5 GHz to 113.7 GHz with five tunings.
-The total integration time is 6.2 hours.
+The ALMA band 3 spectral scan observations (Project ID: 2019.1.01102.S; PI: Umehata) were conducted from 2020 March 20 to 2020 April 3, toward the sky position of SSA22-AzTEC26 (R.A.
+22:17:13.34, decl.
+00:26:51.66).
+The observations had a maximum baseline of 313.7 m and continuously covered the sky frequency range from 84.5 to 113.7 GHz with five tunings.
+The total integration time was 6.2 hr.
 J2217+0220 and J2206-0031 were observed for phase calibration.
-To calibrate flux and bandpass, J0006-0623, J2253+1608, J2258-2758 and J1924-2914 were observed.
+To calibrate the flux and bandpass, J0006-0623, J2253+1608, J2258-2758, and J1924-2914 were observed.

-We use Common Astronomy Software Applications \citep[CASA, ][]{2022PASP..134k4501C} to reduce the data and perform imaging.
-A spectral cube is created using \texttt{tclean} task with natural weighting and a 100 km s$^{-1}$ channel width.
-The resulting band 3 spectral cube has $\sim1.5$ arcmin diameter field of view with a minimum beam response of 20\% of the field center.
-The synthesized beam size is $3.80\times2.45$ arcsec with a position angle (PA) of 57.7 degrees to $4.38\times3.65$ arcsec with PA of 81.2 degrees, depending on the sky frequencies.
-The RMS noise level range is $0.06-0.18$ mJy beam$^{-1}$ before primary beam correction.
+We use the \texttt{CASA} package \citep[][]{2022PASP..134k4501C} to reduce the data and perform imaging.
+A spectral cube is created using the \texttt{tclean} task with natural weighting and a 100 km s$^{-1}$ channel width.
+The resulting band 3 spectral cube has a $\sim1\farcm5$ arcmin diameter field of view (FOV) with a minimum primary beam (PB) response of 20\% of the field center.
+The synthesized beam size is $3\farcs80\times2\farcs45$ with a position angle (PA) of $57\fdg7$ to $4\farcs38\times3\farcs65$ awith PA of $81\fdg2$ degrees, depending on the sky frequencies.
+The RMS noise level range is $0.06-0.18$ mJy beam$^{-1}$ before PB correction.

-We also include band 4 and band 7 data (Project ID: 2021.1.01207.S, PI: Umehata) in our analysis.
-The band 4 observations cover the frequency ranges of 143.0-146.7 GHz and 154.9-158.7 GHz with a single tuning and total integration time of 2.5 hours.
-We process the data in a similar manner as band 3.
-The resulting band 4 cube has the synthesized beam size of $0.87\times0.79$ arcsec to $0.96\times0.88$ arcsec with PA of $\sim61$ degrees, and RMS noise level of $0.05-0.09$ mJy beam$^{-1}$ in $\sim40$ arcsec field of view.
-The band 7 data cover frequency range 340.4-356.2 GHz with the beam size of $0.63\times0.52$ arcsec with PA of 88.8 degrees and RMS noise of 0.09 mJy beam$^{-1}$ in the 860 $\mu$m continuum map.
+We also include band 4 and band 7 data (Project ID: 2021.1.01207.S; PI: Umehata) in our analysis.
+The band 4 observations cover the frequency ranges of 143.0-146.7 GHz and 154.9-158.7 GHz with a single tuning and total integration time of 2.5 hr.
+We process the data in a similar manner as for band 3.
+The resulting band 4 cube has a synthesized beam size of $0\farcs87\times0\farcs79$ to $0\farcs96\times0\farcs88$ with PA of $\sim61$ degrees, and RMS noise level of $0.05-0.09$ mJy beam$^{-1}$ in a $\sim40\arcsec$ FOV.
+The band 7 data cover the frequency range 340.4-356.2 GHz with the beam size of $0\farcs63\times0\farcs52$ with a PA of $88\fdg8$ and an RMS noise of 0.09 mJy beam$^{-1}$ in the 860 $\mu$m continuum map.